 I have two cats (pause for a joke about being a cat lady here), and the last year has taught me a lot about how much it costs to raise a child — ahem, I mean, pet.
 In my first few months, I spent hundreds of dollars each month getting food, litter, toys, and random things I didn’t even know I needed, like a travel carrier.
-But after a year, I’ve lowered my expenses to about $40 a month, on average.
+But after a year, I’ve lowered my expenses to about $40 per month.

 I’ve learned a lot about how to take care of a cat without spending a fortune.
-Do yourself a favor and memorize these tricks before you get that little puppy, kitten, or iguana that you’ve had your eye on:
+Do yourself a favor and memorize these tricks before you get that little kitten that you’ve had your eye on:

 1. Buy in Bulk

-Buying your pet supplies in bulk is the ultimate way to save 10, 15, or even 20 percent on your cat care purchases overall.
+Purchasing your pet supplies in bulk is the ultimate way to save 10, 15, or even 20 percent on cat care overall.